survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 npm i babel-preset-es2015 babel-preset-react --save-dev
 ```

 T> Instead of typing it all out, we could use brace expansion.
 Example: `npm i babel-preset-{es2015,react} -D`. `-D` equals `--save-dev` as you might remember.
+Note that this doesn't work on Windows CMD.

 To make Babel aware of them, we need to write a *.babelrc*: